marcosalvalaggio/edamame/README.md

 eda.missing(data)
 ```

+Parameters:

+* **data**: A pandas dataframe.

-the function display the following elements:
+The function display the following elements:

-* a table with the percentage of **NA** record for every column
+* A table with the percentage of **NA** record for every column.
-* a table with the percentage of **0** as a record for every column
+* A table with the percentage of **0** as a record for every column.
-* a table with the percentage of duplicate rows
+* A table with the percentage of duplicate rows.
-* a list of lists that contains the name of the numerical columns with **NA**, the name of the categorical columns with **NA** and the name of the columns with 0 as a record
+* A list of lists that contains the name of the numerical columns with **NA**, the name of the categorical columns with **NA** and the name of the columns with 0 as a record.

 ### Handling Missing values